sakippes/DiscoveryDatabaseWorkshop/site/src/register.md

 Students and Teaching Assistants create their accounts on the Discovery Database website, then are added to their course by the instructor.

-Instructors accounts have higher permissions, and are created by a Tiny Earth Admin after a form has been completed.
+Instructors accounts have higher permissions, and are created after a form has been completed.

 ## Students and Teaching Assistants